vinteum-bdl/mastering-seminars/mastering-lightning/week2-socratic-questions.md

 # 📚 Week 2 – Lightning Channels as Systems of Bitcoin Transactions

 This week we are focusing on opening and closing payment channels.
-In asnwering the following questions, focus on the Bitcoin transactions Alice and Bob would have to build and what should they do to them (propagate to the network or keep off-chain on their private records).
+In answering the following questions, focus on the Bitcoin transactions Alice and Bob would have to build and what should they do to them (propagate to the network or keep off-chain on their private records).
 Try to build the simplest solution to solve the most immediate problem posed.
 There is no need for revocation keys or HTLCs for now, these are important security mechanisms we will introduce once we analyze the problems that arise from using the primitives we will build here.